Issyk-Kul Region: Geography

 The north is dominated by the eye-shaped Issyk-Kul lake, surrounded by the ridges of the Tian Shan mountain system: the Kyungey Ala-Too mountains to the north and the Terskey Alatau to the south (the 'sunny' and 'shady' Alatau, respectively).
 To the south are mountains and 'jailoos' (mountain meadows used for summer grazing).
 The highest peaks of the Tian Shan mountains, including Khan Tengri, are located in the easternmost part of the region.

 Most of the population of the region lives around the lake, in particular in the cities of Balykchy near the lake's western end, and Karakol near its eastern end.

 Divisions

-The Issyk-Kul Region is divided administratively into two cities of regional significance, Karakol and Balykchy, and five districts:
+Issyk-Kul is divided administratively into two cities of regional significance, Karakol and Balykchy, and five districts:

 Cholpon-Ata is a city of district significance.
 There are two urban-type settlements in the region: Pristan'-Przheval'sk (part of Karakol city) and Orto-Tokoy (part of Balykchy city).

 Basic socio-economic indicators

-The economically active population of Issyk-Kul Region in 2009 was 193,706, of which 172,908 employed and 20,798 (10.7%) unemployed.
+The economically active population of Issyk-Kul in 2009 was 193,706, of which 172,908 employed and 20,798 (10.7%) unemployed.